Qualifying Relative as a Dependent

 Qualifying Relative Examples

 Can I claim my wife as a dependent?
 What about my boyfriend or girlfriend?
-Can I claim my parents as qualifying relative dependents?
+Can I claim my parents on my taxes?
 See the examples below for more information.

-- Adult Child - Your son was 24 and single at the end of 2021.
+- Adult Child - Your son was 24 and single at the end of the tax year.
 He was unemployed and lived at home all year long.
-He is too old to be your Qualifying Child, but because his income was under $4,300 and you provided more than half of his support for the year, he is your Qualifying Relative and can be claimed as your dependent.
+He is too old to be your Qualifying Child, but because his income was under $4,400 and you provided more than half of his support for the year, he is your qualifying relative and can be claimed as your dependent.

-- Parent - Your mother was retired and had no income all year.
+- Parent - Your mother is retired and had no income all year.
 She lived on her own, but you provided more than half of her support for the year.
-She is your Qualifying Relative and you can claim her as a dependent.
+She is your qualifying relative and you can claim her as a dependent.

 - Child of Girlfriend/Boyfriend - Your girlfriend's 8-year old son, who is not your child, lived with you and your girlfriend all year.
 Your girlfriend had no income and you provided more than half of her son's support.
-He is your Qualifying Relative and you can claim him as a dependent.
+He is your qualifying relative and you can claim him as a dependent.
 This same scenario works if it is a child of your boyfriend who lived with you all year and you provided half the child's support.
-In the past, you would not be able to claim your girlfriend's child as a Qualifying Relative because the child was considered to be the Qualifying Child of his or her mother, even if she did not claim the child as a dependent.
-But the IRS has revised this and now allows the boyfriend with whom the mother and child lived all year (or the girlfriend with whom the father and child lived all year) to claim the child as a dependent if the parent’s income is so low that she (or he) does not need to file a tax return.
+In the past, you would not be able to claim your girlfriend's child as a qualifying relative because the child was considered to be the Qualifying Child of his or her mother, even if she did not claim the child as a dependent.
+The IRS has revised this and now allows the boyfriend with whom the mother and child lived all year (or the girlfriend with whom the father and child lived all year) to claim the child as a dependent if the parent’s income is so low that she or he does not need to file a tax return.

 - Husband/Wife - Your spouse, whom you live with, does not work and you generate all the income for your family through work and provide all of their support.
 You can not claim your spouse as a dependent or qualifying relative; when you are married, you will file a joint return or a separate return.
 Regardless, the IRS and states do not allow you to claim your spouse as a dependent.
 Generally, married filing jointly is more beneficial.